parsingphase/parsingphase.github.io/tech/LLMs/index.md

 description: 'Thoughts on LLMs'
 title: 'Thoughts on LLMs'
 ---
-In no particular order, and with no claims of completeness even in terms of cataloging existing thoughts.
+A braindump, in no particular order, and with no claims of completeness even in terms of cataloging existing thoughts.

 1. There are numerous [psychological factors](psychologicalFactors.md) why we overestimate the performance and utility of LLMs
    - Lack of existing language to understand and define them